chrlutz/shotwell-export/README.md

 ### Broken paths in photo.db

 Sometimes, you had to move the pictures from one drive to another and shotwell does not find its photos anymore.
-Let `shotwell-export` know the new location:
+Apply this argument if a lot of `NOT FOUND:` messages pop up.
+You can let `shotwell-export` know the new location:

 `--replace /media/MyOldDrive/Photos/ /media/NewDrive/Media/Photos/`